behreajj/CamZup/README.md

 - 3D
   - A z-up axis changes the relationship between a 2D vector's polar coordinates and a 3D vector's spherical coordinates: a 3D vector's azimuth matches a 2D vector's heading.
-  - Neither 3D primitive, the `sphere` nor the `box`, are supported; use mesh entities instead.
+  - Neither 3D primitive, the [sphere](https://processing.org/reference/sphere_.html) nor the [box](https://processing.org/reference/box_.html), are supported; use mesh entities instead.
-  - A `Mesh3` material may not have both a fill and a stroke due to flickering in `perspective` cameras.
+  - A `Mesh3` material may not have both a fill and a stroke due to flickering in [perspective](https://processing.org/reference/perspective_.html) cameras.

 Many core Processing functions are marked `final`, meaning they cannot be extended and modified by classes in this library; similarly, many fields are marked `private` meaning they cannot be accessed and mutated.
 This is the one of the reasons for the differences noted above.